claire-chan/react-native-dbr/README.md

 ### In Android

-1. Create a new React Native project if you donnot have one.
+1. Create a new React Native project if you don't have one.

     ```bash
     react-native init NewProject